tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

 * Pandas functions range from simple arithmetic to complex statistics.
 This allows users to automate most, if not all, financial calculations.
 Instead of writing the formula in a cell or calculating by hand, users just need to make a function call (e.g., `pct_change` to calculate daily returns for an investment).

+* Python + Pandas = the perfect combination for small experiments or for implementing large-scale production systems to analyze data and make smarter decisions.

+* Pandas provides many advantages over spreadsheets due to its data structures and built-in functions for analysis.

+  * Series (1D labeled vectors)
+  * DataFrame (2D structures similar to spreadsheets)
+  * Panel (Collection of DataFrames as 3D labeled arrays)

+* Pandas offers built-in time series functionality, which is a must for financial and quants analysis

 Explain to students that they have already installed Pandas through Anaconda, so they don't need to install additional libraries.
-However, if they have issues running Pandas, they can use a free notebook by [Google Colab](https://colab.research.google.com/) and troubleshoot their installation with a TA during a break or office hours.
+However, if they have issues running Pandas, they can use a free notebook by [Google Colaboratory](https://colab.research.google.com/) and troubleshoot their installation with a TA during a break or office hours.

 Review the [instructions](../../../02-Homework/04-Pandas/Instructions/README.md) for the homework assignment.
 Focus on getting students excited about learning Pandas by previewing the skills and work they will accomplish by the end of the week.
 Emphasize calculating investment returns/profit over time, as well as plot visualizations.

+If time allows, you can end the discussion by presenting the following Pandas applications discussed in more detail [here](https://data-flair.training/blogs/applications-of-pandas/) to give students a taste of what to expect in the field.
+Applications to highlight include:

+* Stock prediction

+* Analytics

+* Data science

+Slack out the [above link](https://data-flair.training/blogs/applications-of-pandas/) to students so they can review the other applications outside of class.

+Answer any questions before moving on.

 ---